ragav-1718/Hogwarts-Themed-Restaurent-Management-Website/README.md

 ### 🧙‍♂️ Chatbot (Tom Riddle)
 - Interactive chatbot assistant
 - Handles user queries inside the app
+- no api key available so it echo the input when running on localhost

 ### 🧾 Billing
 - Print or download bill using jsPDF